 Stability tests for suspensions used in electronic applications are concerned with instabilities such as sedimentation or flocculation.
-Tracking these phenomena enables analysts to predict the stability of suspensions over time, to adjust the composition of suspensions for improved functional capacities, and to achieve high-quality repeatable results for at-scale electronics manufacturing.
+Tracking these phenomena enables analysts to predict the stability of suspensions over time, adjust the composition of suspensions for improved functional capacities, and achieve high-quality repeatable results for at-scale electronics manufacturing.

 Here we will explore the importance of stability tests in electronics engineering with a focus on the use of chemical slurries in CMP processing.

 CMP techniques use abrasive and corrosive chemical slurries to planarize the surfaces of substrate materials in preparation for lithographic electronic printing.
 Cerium(IV) oxide, or ceria, is routinely used as a chemical catalyst in the abrasive process.
 It accelerates the weakening of metallic surface particles on the semiconductor substrate and a mechanical polishing pad removes these particles from the surface.
 This process reduces topographic irregularities to provide a surface that is flat at the Angstrom level.

 Ceria is a highly-efficient polishing media for semiconductor surface engineering, but it displays significant colloidal instability with a tendency for dispersed particles to sediment and agglomerate.
 This behavior can damage the efficiency of CMP surface engineering and cause mechanical defects in the semiconducting wafer.
 Surface variations of microscale proportions can significantly reduce the efficiency and functionalities of thin-film structures.
 This highlights the importance of performing robust stability tests of ceria suspensions used for CMP processing.